Sorting in Blazor Gantt Chart Component

 Touch interaction

-To perform tap action on a column header, trigger Sorting operation to the selected column.
-A popup is displayed for multi-column sorting.
-To sort multiple columns, tap the popup, and then tap the desired column headers.
+To perform a tap action on a column header in the Syncfusion® Blazor Gantt component, the Sorting operation is triggered for the selected column.
+A popup appears when multi-column sorting is enabled.
+To sort multiple columns, tap the popup and then tap the desired column headers.

 The following screenshot shows Gantt touch sorting,